Convergence in law for the branching random walk seen from its tip

 The decoration point process $\mathcal{D}$ remains the same. \end{corollary}

 These two results imitate the corresponding results for the branching Brownian motion, in particular Theorem 2.1 and Corollary 2.2 of Aïdékon, Beresticky, Brunet and Shi \cite{ABBS11} (and also those of \cite{ABK10} and \cite{ABK11}).
 However, we do not adopt the same method as in \cite{ABBS11} because, firstly the spine decomposition for the branching random walk leads to a use of Palm measures, which is much more complicated than in the case of branching Brownian motion, and secondly, the path decomposition for a random walk is also more complex than in the Brownian case.
-Instead, we shall imitate the fine analysis of Aïdékon \cite{Aid11} to analyse the Laplace transform of $\mu_n$.
-More precisely, the main step in the proof of Theorem \ref{maintheorem} is to establish the convergence in law of $(n^{\frac{3}{2}\beta_1}W_{n,\beta_1},...,n^{\frac{3}{2}\beta_1}W_{n,\beta_k})$ for any $k\geq 1$ and any $\beta_k>...>\beta_1>1$.
+Instead, we shall imitate the fine analysis of Aïdékon \cite{Aid11} to study the Laplace transform of $\mu_n$.
+More precisely, the main step in the proof of Theorem \ref{maintheorem} is to establish the convergence in law of $(n^{\frac{3}{2}\beta_1}W_{n,\beta_1},...,n^{\frac{3}{2}\beta_k}W_{n,\beta_k})$ for any $k\geq 1$ and any $\beta_k>...>\beta_1>1$.
 A crucial observation, inspired from \cite{Aid11}, is that the convergence in law of this $k$-dimensional random vector can be reduced to the study of its tail distribution.
 From this, we can prove the convergence in law stated in Theorem \ref{maintheorem}, and as a by-product, we shall also get an expression for the Laplace transform of the limiting point process.